 Kids under 5 go free but you need to register for Under-5’s tickets in advance.
 5-12 year olds’ tickets are heavily subsidised.

 Kelburn Garden Party is an intimate affair, with just 2500 tickets available for the festival.
 The event has sold out for the past 3 years, and capacity is only rising slowly as we carefully manage our expansion.

-We operate a tiered tickering system: the sooner you buy, the cheaper they are.
-Scannable e-Tickets are available on this website through Eventbrite.
-Kids are most welcome at the festival, 5-12 year olds’ tickets are heavily subsidised and under 5s go free, everyone else must purchase a standard ticket.
-A limited number of day tickets are also available.
+We operate a tiered ticketing system: the sooner you buy, the cheaper they are.
+Scannable e-Tickets are available on this website through TicketLine.
+Kids are most welcome at the festival; under 5’s are, chidren aged 5-12 get heavily subsidised tickets and youths aged 13-17 get ⅓ discount.
+A limited number of day tickets are usually available close to event if we have enough capacity.
 For more information on tickets and to purchase go to the ticket page.
 Tickets include camping.

 At Kelburn Garden Party the campsite opens at 2pm on Friday for weekend ticket holders.
 The festival starts at 7pm on Friday and runs through until 3am on the Monday morning.
 Music runs until 3am on Friday night, and 4am on Saturday night.
 The campsite closes at 2pm on Monday.

 At Psychedelic Forest events the campsite opens at 4pm on Saturday and closes at 2pm on Sunday.